Billotais/bilat.xyz/vita.md

 #### MAESTRO Dataset

-200 hours of recorded piano in high quality (44.1kHz
+This dataset constists of more than 200 hours of recorded piano, in high quality (44.1kHz), and in the wav format.
+Each file is also availible in MIDI format, but those weren't used as we wanted to use some more realistic data.

 ### Results